Does Ozempic Cause Hair Loss?

 Where and How to Inject Wegovy: A Complete Step-by-Step Guide

-Wegovy should be injected once weekly into the abdomen, thigh or upper arm, avoiding the navel area...
+Wegovy should be injected once weekly into the abdomen, thigh or upper arm, avoiding the navel area and rotating sites each week for comfort, safety...

 4 min read